sonos/torch-to-nnef/examples/tts/pocket_tts/README.md

 End-to-end Pocket-TTS through tract: a single Rust binary takes text + a voice prompt and writes a 24 kHz WAV.
 No Python in the inference path.

-Runs at RTFx ≈2.5× on CPU and ≈3.3× on Metal GPU for the canonical "hello I am a text to speech voice" prompt.
+Faster than realtime: RTFx ≈2.5× CPU / ≈3.3× Metal GPU on an Apple M4 Pro for the canonical "hello I am a text to speech voice" prompt.

+For reference, Kyutai's own PyTorch streaming reference clocks ≈6× on a base M4 CPU (their published number) and ≈10× on the same M4 Pro we measured.
+The gap is mostly structural — see *Status* below.

 Pocket-TTS architecture: a `FlowLM` autoregressive transformer (text + voice prompt → continuous audio latents) followed by a `Mimi` neural